A pro-American crowd of 24,650 chanted "Dos a cero!" at the start.

 "It gets a sense of anger in us.
 It gets a sense of absolutely urgency," U.S. coach Jurgen Klinsmann said.
 "It's not a problem, but it's obviously disappointing."

-Mexico's previous win at the U.S. in qualifying was also by a 2-1 score, at Los Angeles.
+Mexico's previous win at the U.S. in qualifying was also by a 2-1 score, at the Los Angeles Coliseum.

 "I think we deserved this match," Layun said.
 "We were focused."

-Klinsmann said John Brooks was supposed to mark Marquez on the corner kick,
+Klinsmann said John Brooks was supposed to mark Marquez on the corner kick.
+Jozy Altidore blocked the defender from getting there.

 "We lost him there.
 Individual mistake," Klinsmann said.